mattdiamond/Recorderjs/README.md

 ---------
 ### Building from sources

-Prebuilt binaries for libspeex and libopus are included in the src folder.
+Prebuilt binaries are included in the build folder.
 However below are instructions if you want to build them yourself.

 [Install EMScripten](https://kripken.github.io/emscripten-site/docs/getting_started/downloads.html)